colah/NN-Topology-Post/index.md

 Each layer stretches and squishes space, but it never cuts, breaks, or folds it.
 Intuitively, we can see that it preserves topological properties.
 For example, a set will be connected afterwards if it was before (and vice versa).

-Transformation like this, which don't affect topology, are called homeomorphisms in topology.
+Transformation like this, which don't affect topology, are called homeomorphisms.
 Formally, they are bijections that are continuous functions both ways.

 **Theorem**: Layers with $N$ inputs and $N$ outputs are homeomorphisms, if $W$ is non-singular.
 (Though one needs to be careful about domain and range.)